TechnikEmpire/GQ/README.md

 ##Usage

-You can either construct a GQDocument around an existing GumboOutput pointer, at which point the GQDocument will assume managing the lifetime of the GQDocument, or you can supply a raw string of HTML for GQDocument to parse and also maintain.
+You can either construct a GQDocument around an existing GumboOutput pointer, at which point the GQDocument will assume managing the lifetime of the GumboOutput, or you can supply a raw string of HTML for GQDocument to parse and also maintain.
 ```c++
 std::string someHtmlString = "...";
 std::string someSelectorString = "...";